Isaac5886/Predictive-analytics-of-E-commerce-companies-/README.md

   For the e-commerce company, an AUC value above 0.80 is considered good, while values exceeding 0.90 are excellent.
 In this context, it is evident that the Gradient Boosting Classifier performs well, whereas the Decision Tree Classifier needs improvement for better classification.

+## DISCUSSION
+  The results indicate that the Random Forest and Gradient Boosting Classifier models outperform all other algorithms in predicting customer behaviour in the e-commerce context.
+The key variables that enhanced revenue generation were Page Values, Product Related_Duration, and Exit Rates.
+ These results illustrate the significance of user activity metrics and their influence on purchasing behaviour.
+Higher page values and increased interaction time with product-related content correlate with a greater likelihood of completing a purchase, providing vital insights for r-commerce platforms aiming to optimise sales strategies.
+  The Random Forest Classifier model's high accuracy and strong generalisation capabilities make it a valuable tool for e-commerce companies aiming to predict revenue accurately.
+Its ensemble approach effectively captures complex correlations among features, resulting in robust predictive performance.
+ On the other hand, Support Vector Machines have relatively poor performance, highlighting the necessity of careful algorithm selection based on the dataset’s characteristics.
+While SVM can be powerful in certain contexts, its inability to accurately classify non-purchasing sessions in this instance suggests it may not be suitable for all types of data, particularly those with high dimensionality or noise.

 ## CONCLUSION

   This research addressed critical operational issues of the e-commerce companies was discussed and decision-making was enhanced through predictive analysis.
 The models consistently highlighted the importance of Page Values in driving revenue.
 The Logistic Regression model provides insights into feature relationships, while the Decision Trees model demonstrates the impact of seasonality and